 It seems product designers have grown afraid of Beauty.
-Everyone hides behind UX research, ’real business work’, ’form follows function,’ and other markers of good products.
+We hide behind UX research, ’real business work’, ’form follows function,’ and other markers of good products.

 This is understandable.
 Beauty can’t be measured.
 You can’t easily sell it to stakeholders.
 You can’t be objective about Beauty.
 It’s hard to create, and in today’s world, it often costs almost nothing.
 Every CEO, CPO, and product manager will ask how it makes money.
 How much?
 What’s the ROI?
 Who knows.